aws/fmeval/README.md

 The library contains
 * Algorithms to evaluate LLMs for Accuracy, Toxicity, Semantic Robustness and Prompt Stereotyping across different tasks.
 * Implementations of the `ModelRunner` interface. `ModelRunner` encapsulates the logic for invoking different types of LLMs, exposing a `predict` method to simplify interactions with LLMs within the eval algorithm code.
-We have built-in support for AWS SageMaker Jumpstart Endpoints, AWS SageMaker Endpoints and Bedrock Models.
+We have built-in support for Amazon SageMaker Endpoints and JumpStart models.
 The user can extend the interface for their own model classes by implementing the `predict` method.

 ## Installation
 `fmeval` is developed under python3.10.
 To install the package from PIP you can simply do: